mynameisVictoria/plan-9-from-cx/README.md

 ## Tech Stuff
 - it is server-client model
-- it will be hosted on a vps ill rent from somewhere
+- it is hosted on a netcup vps (shoutout btw)
-- i will host it on my own hardware eventually
+- i will host it on my own hardware eventually (maybe)
 - is opensource, privacy rules!

 ## Release state